GSA/cio.gov-redo/_policies/Cloudsmart.md

 ---

 # Policy Overview #
-The term "cloud" is a technology solution that exhibit five essential characteristics of cloud computing, as defined by National Institute of Standards and Technology (NIST).
-Cloud solutions include "on-demand service, broad network access, resource pooling, rapid elasticity, and measured service."
+Cloud computing is a means for delivering computing services via IT networks.
+According to the National Institute of Standards and Technology (NIST), cloud enables "on-demand access to shared and scalable pools of computing resources with the goal of minimizing management effort or service provider interaction.”
+In short, purchasing these services through a provider means agencies do not need to directly pay for the assets (e.g., hardware, software, networks) needed for those services.

-As of June 2019, the Federal Cloud Computing Strategy — [Cloud Smart](https://cloud.cio.gov/strategy/) — is a long-term, high-level strategy to drive cloud adoption in Federal agencies.
+As of June 2019, the Federal Cloud Computing Strategy — Cloud Smart — is a long-term, high-level strategy to drive cloud adoption in Federal agencies.
 This was the first cloud policy update in seven years, offering a path forward for agencies to migrate to a safe and secure cloud infrastructure.
 This strategy supports agencies to achieve additional savings, security, and faster services.

 Cloud Smart is founded on three key pillars of successful cloud adoption: security, procurement, and workforce.
 Collectively, these elements embody the interdisciplinary approach to IT modernization that the Federal enterprise needs in order to provide improved return on its investments, enhanced security, and higher quality services to the American people.